ryanmcdermott/code-review-tips/README.md

 ### XSS should not be possible

-Cross-site scripting (XSS), is one of the largest vectors for security attacks on a web application.
+Cross-site scripting (XSS) is one of the largest vectors for security attacks on a web application.
 It occurs when you take user data and include it in your page without first properly sanitizing it.
 This can cause your site to execute source code from remote pages.